Deciding whether or not to tell your employer and colleagues about your mental health problem can be difficult.

 Some people say being able to talk openly with their employer has really helped them.
 Others may not agree.

-Remember you are not alone – one in six of our workforce experiences mental health problems each year and with a bit of practice, many people can balance their health with the demands of a job.
+- Remember you are not alone – one in three have experienced mental health problems while in employment but with the right support many people can balance their health with the demands of a job.

 - You have rights – if your boss is unhelpful or dismissive, remember they have legal duties under the Equality Act to make ‘reasonable adjustments’ and not discriminate in recruiting, retaining or promoting staff.
 Mental health problems are a disability under the Act so you are likely to be protected, but always seek legal advice.